Alimohammad360/Alimohammad/starting_with_questions.md

 **Question 5: Can we summarize the impact of revenue generated from each city/country?**

 SQL Queries:
-SELECT all_sessions.city, all_sessions.country, SUM(revenue/1000000) AS revenues FROM analytics
+SELECT all_sessions.city, all_sessions.country FROM analytics
 	JOIN all_sessions ON analytics."visitId" = all_sessions."visitId"
 	WHERE analytics.revenue is not NULL
 	GROUP BY city, country